neilveil/mumpui/readme.md

 MumpUI is open-source and released under the MIT License.
 You are free to use, modify, and distribute this library in your projects.
 Contributions and feedback are welcome!

+## More

-For detailed usage instructions, examples, and API documentation, please visit the MumpUI GitHub repository.
+For detailed usage instructions, examples, and API documentation, please visit the [MumpUI](https://github.com/neilveil/mumpui) repository.

-Happy coding with **MumpUI**!
+❤️ Happy coding with **MumpUI**!